CrosseyeJack/discourse-twitch-onebox/README.md

 # Discourse Twitch Onebox

 This plugin for Discourse extends Onebox to add support for properly embedding [Twitch](https://twitch.tv/) streams, videos (VODs), and Clips in Discourse posts.
 Videos embed as protocol-relative and with auto-play disabled.
+Calling this a V1 as I want to change up the templating can styling of the player for out use case.

 ## Installation